 |By Kevin Cafferty|

-- Next week’s episode is scripted by George R.R.
-Martin, who wrote the book series that the show is based on.
+- This weeks’ episode was written by George R.R.
+Martin, who writes the books that the show is based on.

 - Arya escapes the Broterhood Without Banners and is immediately captured by The Hound.
 Honestly, I’m a little sick of “Arya gets captured” plots.
 Let her stick some people with the pointy end again!